The Who's Tommy Pinball Wizard

-The Who's Tommy Pinball Wizard is a pinball machine based on the rock musical The Who's Tommy.
+The Who's Tommy Pinball Wizard is a pinball machine based on the rock musical The Who's Tommy, based upon the band's 1969 rock opera album of the same name, which was also adapted into a 1975 motion picture.
 The machine features twenty-one songs from the musical sung by original Broadway cast members.
 The game was designed by Joe Kaminkow, Ed Cebula, Lonnie D. Ropp, and Lyman F. Sheats Jr. The machine was built using Solid-state electronics type components.
 The backbox of the machine has a dot matrix display with animations by Kurt Andersen and Markus Rothkranz.
 4,700 machines were manufactured by Data East in January 1994.

 Gameplay

 There are three skill shot bonuses possible on the launch of each new ball.
 Two of which award increasing point values, and the third initiates a multiball if lit.
 The main game modes of the table are accessed by lighting the entire Union Jack on the playfield’s center.
 There are 12 mini-games in this mode based on various scenes and scores from the musical.
-Completing these 12 modes unlocks the Pinball Wizard multiball of six balls By lighting the letters to spell T-O-M-M-Y then hitting one of two scoops.
+Completing these 12 modes unlocks the "Pinball Wizard" multiball of six balls By lighting the letters to spell T-O-M-M-Y then hitting one of two scoops.
 Depending on which scoop activates the multiball, the player is given either 3 or 4 balls.
 This mode has multiple subsequent stages, each awarding greater point values as jackpots.

 Storyline

-The separate Game modes follow the plot of the musical.
+The separate game modes follow the plot of the musical.
 The musical consists of two acts and a total of twenty scenes, with the highlights of those scenes replicated with dot matrix animations on the backglass of the machine during the twelve Union Jack modes as well as Tommy Mode.